SaiSudhaPanigrahi/COVID-Epidemiological-Models-Using-Differential-Evolution-Algorithm/README.md

 # COVID-Epidemiological-Models-Using-Differential-Evolution-Algorithm
-A Comparative Study on Parameter Estimation of COVID Epidemiological Models Using Differential Evolution Algorithm Part of the Studies in Computational Intelligence book series (SCI,volume 1009)
+A Comparative Study on Parameter Estimation of COVID Epidemiological Models Using Differential Evolution Algorithm.
+Published in Springer as a part of the Studies in Computational Intelligence book series (SCI,volume 1009)

 [Click here to read the paper](https://link.springer.com/chapter/10.1007/978-981-16-8082-3_9)